Israel, Netanya, Mefi 5, office 308

 Based on a visa, you can apply to the Israeli Ministry of Internal Affairs to obtain a temporary residence permit.
 Then, through the rooting (naturalization) procedure, obtain Israeli citizenship, if the country’s authorities consider the reasons for further stay in the Holy Land to be solid

 Another option that allows you to move to Israel for permanent residence is a request for political asylum.
-Of course, it is important to properly substantiate such a need so that the consulate does not have any doubts about such a need.
-The Promised Land gives political asylum to all those in need.
+Of course, it is important to properly substantiate such a need so that the country’s representatives don’t have any questions about such a need.
+Israel gives political asylum to all those in need.

 How much does it cost to move to Israel